bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 For UI tests, we strongly recommend using our **App Center upload and schedule tests** Step.
 You need to set up the tests in the Visual Studio App Center - [read more about it in our guide](/testing/run-your-tests-in-the-app-center/).
 Let's go through the process in brief.

-1. Add the **App Center upload and schedule tests** Step to your workflow.
+1. Add the **App Center upload and schedule tests** Step to your Workflow.

    This Step should be after the **NuGet restore** and the **Xamarin Archive** Steps, in order to install all your dependencies and build the app before running tests.